arctic-fire-development/dapper-hw/README-pcDuino3-installation.md

     - be sure to have dos partition table created
 5.  clean it with dd, skip the partition table
     - ```sudo dd if=/dev/zero of=/dev/sdb bs=1k count=1023 seek=1```
+    - may need to create msdos partition table with gparted
 5.  ensure it is still unmounted
     - ```sudo umount /dev/sdb```
 6.  make new partitions